Ratna Ling Work-Study Volunteer Program

 - Serving at one of the oldest Buddhist publishers in the United States

 - Preserving Tibetan sacred texts in the on-site professional printing and book-binding operation

 - Vegetarian cooking in our professionally equipped kitchen

 - Growing food in our organic vegetable and fruit garden

 - Landscaping, grounds keeping and fire safety

 - Marketing and administrative work

-- Retreat support
+- Retreat coordination and support